liperium/Linux-Conservation-Mode-Utility/README.md

 ## Works for :

-- Lenovo Legion 5
+- Lenovo Legion 5 ( code : VPC2004:00 )

-Many more laptops can be adapted with the right settings in the .py and .sh
+Many more laptops can be adapted with the right path in the *conservationmode* file

 # Installation